shailamusharoff/adglm/README.md

 # Log file with errors and warnings
 log_file = params$log_file

-# Integer. points more than this many standard deviations from the mean are outliers
+# Float. points more than this many standard deviations from the mean are outliers
 sd_thresh = as.numeric(params$sd_thresh)
 ```